mapprotocol/docs/learn/purchase.md

-$MAP Token is purchasable on Uniswap(v2,v3), Kucoin, Bithumb, and Coinone.
+$MAPO Token is purchasable on Uniswap(v2,v3), Kucoin, Bithumb, and Coinone.

 ## Token Address